COVID-19 has resulted in more than a few changes. Some of these will fade quickly, others will stick

 – Approval processes for recorded information

-– Requests to be managed remotely with review and approval stages
+– Requests managed remotely with review and approval stages

-– Monitor a safe environment; from equipment to potential hazards
+– Monitoring a safe environment, from equipment to potential hazards

 – Communications/notifications to keep employees up-to-date at all times